scratch-er/nemu-workloads/README.md

 - `make linux/workload_name` for a Linux workload.
 - `make am/workload_name` for an AM workload.

+## Workload Compatibility

+Not all workloads can run on all NEMU configurations.
+The only workload supported by `riscv64-nutshell_defconfig` is `linux/hello`, since all other workloads require hardware floating point, which is not supported by nutshell.
+RVV related workloads require the vector ISA extension, and hypervisor related workloads require the hypervisor ISA extension.

 ## Build Requirements

 Any modern Linux distributions should be okay.
 The build system of this project is using the toolchain provided by buildroot, so you do not have to set up the toolchains manually to build most workloads.
 Some workloads require additional toolchians not provided by buildroot.
 Please refer to the README file of each workload (`README.md` in the workload directory) for details.